Skip to main content

 Are there any new requirements for us to meet?

-• Information requests to other organisations to help you perform your public tasks: if you want another organisation to give you personal information, based on your declaration that you need it to carry out your public tasks, then you have to make sure that you need the information.
+• Information requests to other organisations to help you perform your public tasks: if you want another organisation to give you personal information, where you have confirmed that you need it to carry out your public tasks, you have to make sure that you need the information.
 We may take enforcement action against you if you hold or use information that you’ve received in this way, but don’t actually need.
+We’ve published new guidance on requesting personal information for your public tasks or official functions

 What help can we expect from the ICO?

-We’ll update our guidance for law enforcement agencies over time and as the changes come into effect.
-You can find more details about the updates we’re working on in Our plans for new and updated guidance
+We’ll continue updating our guidance for law enforcement agencies over time, prioritising the areas of greatest impact.
+You can find more details about the updates we’re working on in Our plans for new and updated guidance.

 The DUAA also makes some changes to the ICO to help us regulate more effectively: